Contact us for help in responding to a DMCA takedown notice

-The DMCAi takedown notice and safe harbors - how section 512 of the DMCA allows service providers protection from liability if they remove content that is claimed to be infringing by a copyright holder.
+The DMCA takedown notice and safe harbors - how section 512 of the DMCA allows service providers protection from liability if they remove content that is claimed to be infringing by a copyright holder.

 The DMCA lays out a process so that content holders can send a letter to service providers such as website hosting services and new media websites claiming that their service is hosting copyright infringing content.
 This is known as the Notice & Takedown safe harbor provisions (Section 512)(link to anchor in full text page)

-These DMCA takedown letters, along with copyright [link]cease and desist letters[link], have been highly abused by content companies[link] who often send the letters whether the claims are legitimate or not.
-DMCA takedown letters are a result of a debate in the mid 1990's between content companies[link] and ISPs such AOL, Yahoo, etc. Content companies wanted ISPs to filter and pre-approve content to guard against the possibility of copyright infringement.
+These DMCA takedown letters, along with copyright cease and desist letters, have been abused by content companies and bullies, who sometimes send the letters whether the claims are legitimate or not.
+DMCA takedown letters are a result of a debate in the mid 1990's between content companies and ISPs such AOL, Yahoo, etc. Content companies wanted ISPs to filter and pre-approve content to guard against the possibility of copyright infringement.
 ISPs said filtering was impossible with the sheer amount of data, so the process of sending a letter to the service provider was adopted.
-Again, this process, along with copyright cease and desist letters, is now highly abused and acts a threat to free speech.
-(As an example of copyright cease and desist letter abuse, see New Media Rights' own story of the battle between Metro-Goldwyn-Meyer Studios (MGM) and Utility Consumers' Action Network(UCAN), when MGM threatened to sue UCAN)
+Again, this process, along with copyright cease and desist letters, can be abused to silence legitimate speech.
+(As an example of copyright cease and desist letter abuse, New Media Rights helped repel threats by Metro-Goldwyn-Meyer Studios (MGM) to Utility Consumers' Action Network (UCAN), when MGM threatened to sue UCAN over a parody of MGM's trademark.)

 There are 4 categories of providers, and, each must respond to a takedown notice as detailed in the DMCA.
 The categories include the following: